 Lastly, be sure to check that the lights on your vehicle are working, as it’s not always immediately obvious if one of your lights is out.
 They’re vital for signaling to other drivers when turning, reversing, or braking , allowing others to see you in the dark or adverse conditions.

-For more information on vehicle checks you should consider, take a look at our Important vehicle safety checks blog post.
+For more information on vehicle checks you should consider, take a look at our important vehicle safety checks.

 Now that you’ve prepared for the journey ahead, you also need to be mindful of the following tips when driving in the snow.